great-expectations/great_expectations/docs/guides/tutorials/getting_started/validate_your_data.rst

 .. figure:: /images/validation_results_failed_detail.png

-.. admonition:: And this is it!
+**And this is it!**

 We have successfully created an Expectation Suite based on historical data, and used it to detect an issue with our new data. **Congratulations!
 You have now completed the "Getting started with Great Expectations" tutorial**.

 Wrap-up and next steps
 ----------------------